Azure-Samples/blockchain/blockchain-development-kit/integrate/data/mysql/README.md

 - An [Azure Blockchain Workbench](https://azure.microsoft.com/en-us/features/blockchain-workbench/) instance with a public Ethereum RPC endpoint
 - An [Azure MySQL database](https://docs.microsoft.com/en-us/azure/mysql/quickstart-create-mysql-server-database-using-azure-portal)
 - A [MySQL explorer](https://dev.mysql.com/downloads/)
 - An Ethereum contract.
-You may use your own, or one included in the Blockchain Workbench or in the Blockchain Development Kit
+You may use your own, or any included in the Blockchain Workbench or in the Blockchain Development Kit.

 ## Setup